Up to 60% off sofas & mattresses — limited‑time deals.

 • Use a breathable mattress protector; avoid thick, plasticky covers that trap heat.

-• If you’re a side sleeper on a medium-firm build, add a thin, high-quality topper instead of replacing the bed immediately.
+• If you’re a side sleeper on a medium-firm build, add a thin, high-quality topper instead of replacing the bed right away.

 • For edge comfort, sit closer to the corner only briefly; repeated perching in one spot accelerates edge wear.